The Remarkable Ear

 Parts of the ear:

-• Outer ear - the visible outer part (the pinna) and the ear canal
+- Outer ear - the visible outer part (the pinna) and the ear canal

-• Middle ear - includes the eardrum and three tiny bones (hammer, anvil and stirrup), which as a connected component comprise the ossicles
+- Middle ear - includes the eardrum and three tiny bones (hammer, anvil, and stirrup), which as a connected component comprise the ossicles

-• Inner ear - the snail-shaped cochlea and the hearing nerve, as well as semicircular canals that help us with balance
+- Inner ear - the snail-shaped cochlea and the hearing nerve, as well as semicircular canals that help us with balance

-Each of these components of the ear perform a critical function in transmitting sound.
+Each of these components of the ear performs a critical function in transmitting sound.
 Natural hearing relies on the components functioning together.
 If there is a malfunction anywhere in these phases, hearing loss may be experienced.

 Four Degrees of Loss